Pherakki/SimpleDSCSModManager/README.md

 # SimpleDSCSModManager
 A basic mod manager for Digimon Story: Cyber Sleuth.
 Currently in an early release state, which means that not all desired features are complete and bugs are not completely unexpected.
 Although the source code should in principle be cross-platform, only Windows releases are currently supported.
+Other operating systems are untested and, therefore, may suffer from more bugs.

 ## Features
 - Automatic patching of database and script edits